 the North Rankin Complex.
 The project is targeting start-up in 2H 2017.

-For more information, read the Investor Pack here.
+Read the full ASX announcement here and for more information, read the Investor Pack here.